Apply for copy of building plans or documents

 When you lodge an application for copy of building permit plans or documents, we need to know:

 - applicant's name: the person asking for the building plans or documents

 - type of building - residential house or dwelling, apartment or flat, or commercial - to calculate the fee, and

 - as much information about the plans you are looking for as you can provide, like details of a particular renovation, the area of the building if it is a large development, and the building permit number if you know it.

 How to apply for copy of building permit plans or documents

-- As part of the online application process, the fee is paid online by Visa or MasterCard.
+- As part of the online application process you upload digital files and pay the fee by Visa or MasterCard.